craftercms/docs/source/developers/extending-studio/control-plugins.rst

     </controls>

-Here's our external plugin control added to the list of controls in the site content types
+Here's our plugin control added to the list of controls in the site content types

 .. image:: /_static/images/form-controls/control-plugin-added.png
-    :width: 75 %
+    :width: 50 %
-    :alt: External Form Engine Control Added to Content Type
+    :alt: Form Engine Control Plugin Added to Content Type
     :align: center